percona/portal-doc/docs/advisors/checks/postgresql-vacuum-sanity-check.md

 The above will set the scale factor to 10% on the foobar table.

-One could simply also set the autovacuum to take place when _**n**_ number of rows have been updated or deleted.
+Another option is to set the autovacuum to take place when _**n**_ number of rows have been updated or deleted.

 `ALTER TABLE foobar SET ( autovacuum\_vacuum\_scale\_factor = 0, autovacuum\_vacuum\_threshold = 100000 )`